-The page has turned on another year and now we begin the hard work of writing a new chapter in 2015.
+The page has turned on another year and now we begin the hard work of writing a new chapter.
 As the clock counts down to midnight, people all over the world reflect on past successes and mistakes and looking forward, imagining what they can do to improve upon themselves and their lives.

 It’s a smart idea, setting up resolutions for the new year.
-And for those with their own businesses – specifically medical practices – it’s an absolutely crucial idea: staying one step ahead and planning for the future.
+And for those with their own businesses – specifically medical practices – it’s an absolutely crucial idea to staying one step ahead and planning for the future.

-For you, here are a few New Years Resolutions that will help keep you at the forefront.
+Here are a few medical new year’s resolutions that will help keep you at the forefront.

 Beyond that though, it’s wise to have a varied mix of ages within your patient population.

-Sure, a 2 or 3 percent fee is felt over multiple transactions, but when you consider the price of having cash now versus a check a month from now that you’ll have to float for those thirty days, you’ll find the cash now option worth that small percentage.
+Sure, a 2-3% percent fee is felt over multiple transactions.
+But you have to consider the price of having that payment now versus a check a month from now.
+Having to float for those 30 days, you’ll find the instant payment option worth that small percentage.

-Of course, the most powerful way to improve the efficiency and effectiveness of your medical practice is to employ new technologies that will help automate and streamline common tasks.
+The most powerful way to improve the efficiency and effectiveness of your medical practice is to employ new technologies.
+Specifically ones that will help automate and streamline common tasks.

-An inventive option is using voice recognition software.
-Dragon Medical Practice Edition 2, for instance, is designed with smaller practices in mind to ensure physicians document their services more accurately while being in words their own reducing mistakes, confusion and increasing clarity and performance.
+An inventive option is using speech recognition software.
+Dragon Medical, for instance, is designed to ensure physicians document their services more accurately.
+Furthermore, being able to increase productivity, revenue, and decrease documentation mistakes.